MadisonAndrew/Summit-App/README.md

 #Using Git

 These will be the steps you do when getting information to/from the develop branch and your fork.
+When in doubt about anything, ping Trace/Andrew and we will see what we can help with.
+Oftentimes "git status" will give you information on what you need to do!
+NEVER push straight to our develop branch.
+If you want to get your code into develop, submita PR.

 **General Flow**
 1. Push any changes on your local repo to your fork